upasana05ghosh/Design-Data-Intensive-App-Notes/README.md

 #### Problem with Replication Log
 - Reading your own write -> User submitted data and want to view it immediately.
 - Monotonic Read -> User reads from several replicas, they may see things moving backward in time.
-- Conistent Prefix Read -> If sequence of write happens in a order, read should see them in order.
+- Consistent Prefix Read -> If sequence of write happens in a order, read should see them in order.

 ### Multi-Leader Replica
 - When
-   - Multi-datacenter operation -> leader in each center
+   - Multi-data-center operation -> leader in each center
    - Client with offline operation -> calendar
    - Collaborative editing -> google docs